-We started looking at what I consider are the best small towns and cities in North Carolina and South Carolina with populations under 30,000.
+We started looking at what I consider are the North Carolina and South Carolina best small towns and cities to live with populations under 30,000.

-This week we’re still on the North Carolina Coast but not the one most people think of.
+This week we’re still on exploring Coastal North Carolina best places to live but not the one most people think of.

-A place of great river estuaries, miles of white sandy beaches, crystal blue waters, nature reserves, cool breezes and one of the most pleasant climates around.
+Coastal North Carolina best places to live on the inner coast has great river estuaries.
+And yes, miles of white sandy beaches, crystal blue waters, nature reserves and cool breezes.
+And one of the most pleasant climates around.

 Today we’ll look at an area often referred to as the “Crystal Coast. ”

-A multitude of historic landmarks and neighborhoods, near perfect weather, a dazzling array of outdoor happenings, and a lot of natural beauty from the Pamilco Sound to the nearby Croatan National Forest.
+A multitude of historic landmarks and neighborhoods.
+Near perfect weather.
+A dazzling array of outdoor happenings, and a lot of natural beauty.

-A lot of people are into New Bern’s small town feel and are amazed you can find so many of the amenities of a much larger town.
+A lot of people are into New Bern’s small town feel.
+And you might be amazed you can many of the amenities of a much larger town.